 - more than six (6) days in a single workweek.6

-In addition, work in excess of twelve (12) hours in a single workday, or in excess of eight (8) hours on the seventh day of a workweek is paid at double the regular hourly rate of pay.7
+In addition, work in excess of twelve (12) hours in a single workday, or in excess of eight (8) hours on the seventh day of a workweek, is paid at double your regular hourly rate of pay.7

-Even if the employer does not require overtime work, employers may owe employees overtime pay as long as the employer permitted the employee to perform the extra work.8
+Even if your employer does not require overtime work, employers may owe you overtime pay as long as the employer permitted you to perform the extra work.8

 No “Off-the-Clock” Work

-- Work performed during a meal break or rest break
+- Work performed during a meal break or rest break, or

-Work done off the clock is compensated at the employee’s regular hourly wage.
-If any off-the-clock work is performed that puts the employee over the maximum number of work hours, the employee is eligible for overtime pay.
+Work done off the clock is compensated at your regular hourly wage.
+If any off-the-clock work is performed that puts you over the maximum number of work hours, you are eligible for overtime pay.

-If your employer has violated California wage and hour laws, you may be able to recover the unpaid overtime pay through bringing a labor board complaint or filing a lawsuit against your employer.
+If your employer failed to pay you overtime, you may be able to recover your unpaid wages by bringing a labor board complaint or filing a lawsuit against your employer.

 Lawsuits against employers for California overtime violations may include:

-- Requiring an employee to work off the clock
+- Requiring you to work off the clock,

-- Requiring an employee to work during an unpaid lunch break
+- Requiring you to work during an unpaid lunch break,

-Note that these people acting on behalf of an employer can be held individually liable for wage and hour violations:
+Note that the following people acting on behalf of an employer can be held individually liable for wage and hour violations:

-Many employees think it is not worth filing a lawsuit if they are only owed a few hundred dollars.
-However, in overtime pay lawsuits, the employee is eligible to recover his or her unpaid overtime compensation, in addition to interest and attorney’s fees.11
+You may think it is not worth filing a lawsuit if you are only owed a few hundred dollars.
+However, in overtime pay lawsuits, you are eligible to recover not only your unpaid overtime compensation but also interest and attorney’s fees.11

-In most cases, the statute of limitations for California wage and hour lawsuits is three (3) years from the date of the most recent violation.13
+In most cases, the statute of limitations for California wage and hour lawsuits is three (3) years from the date of the most recent violation.
+However, consult with an attorney as soon as possible in case a shorter statute of limitations applies to your particular case.13

 The total amount of damages available in a lawsuit for unpaid overtime will depend on the specific situation.
 In a lawsuit for unpaid wages related to overtime pay, you may be able to collect:

-If your employer violated federal labor laws under the FLSA, you may also be able to collect liquidated damages equal to the amount of unpaid wages, or double damages.15
+If your employer violated federal labor laws under the FLSA (Fair Labor Standards Act), you may also be able to collect liquidated damages equal to the amount of unpaid wages, or double damages.15

 Legal References: